-Accessing Microsoft SQL Server (mssql) from PHP under Apache on Unix or Linux
+Accessing Microsoft SQL Server from PHP under Apache on UNIX and Linux

 PHP is an open-source scripting language used to create database-driven web applications.
 PHP supports a number of database extensions that enable PHP scripts embedded within web pages to access data stored in relational databases and display the results.
 PHP includes ODBC support through its Unified ODBC database extension.